FrankHB/pl-docs/en-US/calling-for-language-features.md

 # Outlines

-Only the general-purposed properties are emphasized here, as a [DSL (domain-specific language)](https://en.wikipedia.org/wiki/Domain-specific_language) can be *derived* from a properly designed general-purposed language.
+For generality, only the general-purposed properties are emphasized here, as a DSL can be *derived* from a properly designed general-purposed language.
 (A DSL may not require most of the features, though.)
 Some listed features are difficult to be derived, so they deserved to be *primitive*.

 ## Specified